About Us

 Loan Agreement in Nepal: Format, Clauses & Legal Requirements (2026)

-Loan agreement in Nepal must comply with the Contract Act 2056 to be legally enforceable.
-A valid agreement requires the identity of both parties, loan amount, interest rate (within NRB limits of up to 18% for personal loans from BFIs), repayment schedule, collateral details if any, and signatures of both parties with at least one witness.
-As of 2083 BS (2026 AD), stamp duty and optional registration at the District Administration Office further strengthen enforceability.
+Loan agreement in Nepal must comply with the National Civil Code 2074 and the Contract Act 2056 to be legally enforceable.
+A valid agreement requires the identity of both parties, loan amount, interest rate (maximum 10% per annum for private loans; compound interest is prohibited), repayment schedule, collateral details if any, and signatures of both parties with at least one witness.
+The limitation period for loan recovery is 10 years.
+As of 2083 BS (2026 AD), stamp duty under the Stamp Duty Act 2019 BS and optional registration at the District Administration Office further strengthen enforceability.

 Speak with a court marriage lawyer today →